 CIF has a larger international exposure and invests primarily in three sectors: Energy, Industrials and Utilities.
 ZGI is more North American focused and is concentrated mostly in Energy and Utilities.

-Both have demonstrated better risk adjusted returns (indicated by a higher Sharpe Ratio) than a typical S&P/TSX Composite tracking ETF.
-They also have relatively low correlation to Canadian equities.
+Both have demonstrated better risk-adjusted returns (indicated by a higher Sharpe Ratio) than a typical S&P/TSX Composite tracking ETF.
+They also have a relatively low correlation to Canadian equities.

 Both CIF and ZGI have been available for over 5 years.
 Over that time ZGI’s market capitalization index methodology has significantly out-performed its peer.
 It has done so with lower volatility and with a much lower correlation to the equities market.
 These are all good properties to look for when looking to choose an alternative asset class ETF to minimize portfolio volatility and create a more resilient “all weather” portfolio.

-Of course, DIY investing and asset allocation isn’t for everyone.
-If you’re looking professional financial advice and simple investing WealthBar can help.
+Of course, DIY investing and asset allocation aren’t for everyone.
+If you’re looking for professional financial advice and simple investing, WealthBar can help.